manageacloud/manageacloud-cli/README.rst

 mac is a command line tool that allows to
   - bootstrap bash scripts when you are creating a new cloud server, allowing to hook configuration management systems like Puppet, Chef, Ansible and more
   - create cloud infrastructures in Amazon Web Services, Google Cloud Engine, Digital Ocean and Rackspace.
-  - Manage servers and infrastructures
+  - manage servers and infrastructures

 mac is very useful for a set of business cases such:
  - `Orchestration of geographically disperse infrastructures <https://manageacloud.com/case-study/geographically-disperse-infrastructures>`_